 What if I lost my COVID-19 vaccination card?

 The Department of Health COVID-19 website includes the Process to Request a Replacement Vaccination Card for individuals vaccinated in Hawaii.

-What should I know about COVID-19 and the new Delta Variant?
+What should I know about COVID-19 and the new Delta Variant or Omicron Variant?

 The CDC recently released new guidance on the Delta Variant: What We Know About the Science.
+In addition, there is also new guidance regarding Omicron Variant: What You Need to Know.
 The CDC is recommending that everyone in areas of substantial or high transmission to wear a mask in public indoor places, even if they are fully vaccinated.

 Where can I see the latest guidance from the CDC related to COVID-19 for Homeless Service Providers and Unsheltered Homelessness?

 The U.S. Centers for Disease Control and Prevention has posted updated guidance for Homeless Service Providers to Plan and Respond to Coronavirus Disease 2019 (COVID-19) and Guidance on People Experiencing Unsheltered Homelessness.
 The CDC has also produced a COVID-19 Infection Control Inventory and Planning (ICIP) Tool for Homeless Service Providers and a Checklist for Homeless Service Providers During Community Re-Opening.

 UPDATE: Effective January 4, 2021, the CDC recently revised its guidance regarding high-risk congregate settings, such as homeless emergency shelters.
 In addition, CDC guidance specifically for homeless populations was also revised December 7, 2021.